-- " Are exemption certificates being appropriately maintained and updated? - " Is the taxability of products or services being properly determined? - " Is all sales tax that is charged and collected remitted to the proper authorities?
+- Is the correct form being filed? - Are the proper state and local tax rates being charged? - Are exemption certificates being appropriately maintained and updated? - Is the taxability of products or services being properly determined? - Is all sales tax that is charged and collected remitted to the proper authorities?

-The Severe Impact of Non-Compliance, and How Third Parties Can Help them at least annually, if not more frequently, as non-compliance or incorrect remittance of tax can be subject to substantial penalties and interest charges.
+The Severe Impact of Non-Compliance, and How Third Parties Can Help

+Once you have established your sales and use tax management processes, it is imperative to review them at least annually, if not more frequently, as non-compliance or incorrect remittance of tax can be subject to substantial penalties and interest charges.
 Also, a very aggressive state may consider noncompliance to be fraud.
 In addition, once a tax audit uncovers an issue, it can spark auditors to broaden their scope and look for other instances of non-compliance.